uvwxy/web-reversi/README.md

 ToDo:

-- A function to calculate a move
-- Game Logic based on MiniMax and apha-beta pruning (Example: https://github.com/uvwxy/2048/blob/ai2k/js/ai2k.js)
+- Integrage abprune
 - More usability
 - Tests

+Done:

+- A function to calculate a move
+- Library to provide alpha beta pruning (bower install abprune)
+- Some usability
+- Some tests

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.